Tim Hardaway Jr.'s Secret HGTV Obsession Inspires Future Dream Home

 Not going to lie..
 I watch @hgtv @PropertyBrother all the time glad I had a chance to meet @MrDrewScott 🏀🏀🏀👍🏡 http://t.co/QAThHOU0Vt

-He didn't always posses this passion for housing and interior decorating.
-His father, former NBA All-Star Tim Hardaway, declined an interview request for this story, saying that he was unaware of his son's obsession with HGTV and that it must have developed after Hardaway Jr. graduated high school and moved out of the family's Miami home.
+He didn't always possess this passion for housing and interior decorating.
+His father, retired five-time NBA All-Star Tim Hardaway, declined an interview request for this story, saying that he was unaware of his son's obsession with HGTV and that it must have developed after Hardaway Jr. graduated high school and moved out of the family's Miami home.

-Like so many of his peers, the 26-year-old Hardaway Jr.'s infatuation with interior decorating arose thanks to MTV Cribs, the music channel's reality series in which famous people offer tours of their extravagant homes.
-But it wasn't until after his rookie season with the Knicks—he spent three years playing for the University of Michigan before being drafted by the Knicks 24th overall in 2013—that Hardaway Jr. came across HGTV's programing.
+Like so many of his peers, the 26-year-old Hardaway's infatuation with interior decorating arose thanks to MTV Cribs, the music channel's reality series in which famous people offer tours of their extravagant homes.
+But it wasn't until after his rookie season with the Knicks—he spent three years playing for the University of Michigan before being drafted by the Knicks 24th overall in 2013—that Hardaway came across HGTV's programming.
 He said Property Brothers, which features a pair of twin brothers helping families search for decaying homes to purchase and—you guessed it—renovate, was the show he fell in love with.

-"I was like, 'Let me get an idea of what my dream home would be,'" Hardaway Jr. said.
+"I was like, 'Let me get an idea of what my dream home would be,'" Hardaway said.
 "An ultimate pad for everyone—family, friends—to enjoy."

 But a snag in his NBA career temporarily derailed those plans.
-He was traded from the Knicks to Atlanta Hawks following his sophomore season.
-Just a few months later, the Hawks sent Hardaway Jr. down to the then-D-League.
+He was traded from the Knicks to the Atlanta Hawks following his sophomore season.
+Just a few months later, the Hawks sent Hardaway down to the then-D-League.
 He appeared in just 51 games that season for the Hawks and averaged a career-low 6.4 points.

 He bounced back the next year, though, upping his scoring average to 14.5 points per game for a Hawks team that made the playoffs.
-The Knicks, impressed by this boost in production, inked their former draft pick in July 2017 to a massive four-year, $71 million contract, giving Hardaway Jr. the capital to make his dream house a reality and apply all the knowledge he'd amassed over the past three years.
+The Knicks, impressed by this boost in production, inked their former draft pick in July 2017 to a massive four-year, $71 million contract, giving Hardaway the capital to make his dream house a reality and apply all the knowledge he'd amassed over the past three years.

-"My Fixer Upper knowledge, my Property Brothers knowledge, Love It or List It, Flip or Flop—I'm using all of that," Hardaway Jr. said.
+"My Fixer Upper knowledge, my Property Brothers knowledge, Love It or List It, Flip or Flop—I'm using all of that," Hardaway said.
 He then listed off some examples:

 "Say you're getting a marble countertop; you have to know what colors go with that.
 Or maybe you go porcelain.
 And then the backsplash has to match the kitchen countertop, and then you have the bathroom setting, and everything has to go with the theme of the home."

-Hardaway Jr. does have a specific vision in mind.
+Hardaway does have a specific vision in mind.
 He'd like a place back in Miami.
 Also, "I'm in love with the white kitchen," he said.
 "With a light, black-brownish marble countertop.

 "If there was a backsplash, it would be the subway tile.
 Or a Spanish tile thing.
 I'm in love with the modern Spanish tile."